Skip to main content

 Implementation Reference

-• The core handler function that implements the logic for the 'swit-oauth-start' tool.
-It checks if OAuth is initialized and not already authenticated, then generates an authorization URL, web server URL, and provides step-by-step instructions.
+• The `handleOAuthStart` function that executes the 'swit-oauth-start' tool logic.
+It checks if OAuth web server is initialized, verifies if already authenticated, then generates an authorization URL and returns instructions for browser-based authentication.

 export const handleOAuthStart = async (oauthWebServer: OAuthWebServer | null) => {